prisma/language-tools/packages/vscode/CONTRIBUTING.md

 Instructions on manual testing can be found [here](TESTING.md).

-End-to-End tests:

-- Run `npm install` in the root folder.
-- Open VS Code on this folder.
-- Switch to the debug viewlet.
-- Select `Language Server E2E Test` from the drop down.
-- Run the launch config.
-- Open the debug console to view the test results.

 ## Publishing

 The extension is automatically published using a [Azure Devops Personal Access Token](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token) via Github actions (see `.github/workflows/publish.yml`).